H - The Guru Granth Sahib Dictionary | Glossary

 hovahi

-Etymology: Apabhransh - hovahi/bhavahi; Prakrit - hovanti; Pali - bhavant/hovant; Sanskrit - bhavanti (भवन्ति - happens).
+Etymology : Apabhransh - hovahi/bhavahi; Prakrit - hovanti; Pali - bhavant/hovant; Sanskrit - bhavanti (भवन्ति - they happen).

 hovahu